thulitha0109/katunayaka/README.md

-# Wattala urban cousil project
+# Wattala urban counsil project

 ## Static website using markdown files to render in the index.html